RithuLoki/Early-Health-Risk-Screening---ML/README.md

 # 🩺 Early Health Risk Screening using Machine Learning (Non-Diagnostic)

-## 📌 Project Overview
+## Project Overview
-This project demonstrates how machine learning can be applied in a **responsible and ethical way** to support **early health risk screening** using basic lifestyle information.
+This project demonstrates how Machine Learning can be responsibly applied to **early health risk screening** using **non-clinical lifestyle data**.
+The goal is to identify **potential risk patterns** early, before serious health conditions develop.

-The system is **non-diagnostic** and **non-clinical**.
-It is intended only for **educational and preventive awareness purposes** and does not replace professional medical advice.
+This system is **non-diagnostic**, **non-clinical**, and intended **only for educational and preventive screening purposes**.

-All data used in this project is **synthetic**, ensuring privacy and academic safety.

 ---

-## 🎯 Problem Statement
+## Problem Statement
-Many lifestyle-related health risks develop gradually and often remain unnoticed until they become serious.
+Preventive healthcare focuses on early awareness rather than late-stage treatment.
-This project explores whether common lifestyle indicators—such as sleep, stress, diet, physical activity, and habits—can help **identify early risk patterns** before clinical intervention is required.
+Many health risks are influenced by lifestyle factors such as sleep, stress, physical activity, diet, and habits.

+This project explores whether these basic indicators can be used to **screen potential health risks**, without making any medical diagnosis.

 ---

-## 🧠 Approach
+## Key Features
-The project follows an end-to-end machine learning workflow:

-- Synthetic data generation
+- Synthetic lifestyle dataset generation
 - Exploratory Data Analysis (EDA)
-- Rule-based risk scoring
+- Rule-based risk scoring system
-- Machine learning model training
+- Machine Learning models for risk classification
-- Model evaluation and comparison
+- Model comparison and evaluation
-- Explainability and interpretation
+- Explainable ML using feature importance
-- Interactive user interface for real-time screening
+- Interactive user interface for manual input
+- Ethical and privacy-safe design

 ---

-## 🧾 Features Used
+## Input Features
-Only **non-medical and privacy-safe lifestyle inputs** were used:
+The model uses the following **non-clinical lifestyle factors**:
 - Age
 - Gender
-- Diet Quality
+- Diet quality score
-- Exercise Frequency
+- Exercise frequency
-- Sleep Duration
+- Sleep duration
-- Stress Level
+- Stress level
-- Smoking Status
+- Smoking status
-- Alcohol Consumption
+- Alcohol consumption
-- BMI

-These features are commonly associated with lifestyle-related health risks and are suitable for preventive screening.
+- Body Mass Index (BMI)

+All inputs are **privacy-safe** and do not involve medical records.

 ---

-## ⚙️ Machine Learning Models
-The following supervised learning models were trained and evaluated:

-- **Logistic Regression** (primary model)
+## Methodology
+1. **Synthetic Data Generation**
+   Realistic lifestyle data is generated using controlled ranges and correlations.

+2. **Exploratory Data Analysis (EDA)**
+   Data distributions, correlations, and risk trends are analyzed using visualizations.

+3. **Rule-Based Risk Scoring**
+   A human-interpretable risk score is calculated based on lifestyle factors.

+4. **Machine Learning Models**
+   - Logistic Regression
-- Random Forest Classifier
+   - Random Forest
-- Gradient Boosting Classifier
+   - Gradient Boosting

-Logistic Regression was selected as the final model due to its **good performance and high interpretability**, which is important for health-related applications.

----

-## 📊 Model Evaluation
+5. **Model Evaluation**
-Models were evaluated using standard classification metrics:
+   Models are evaluated using:
    - Accuracy
    - Precision
    - Recall
    - F1 Score
    - ROC-AUC Score

-Special emphasis was placed on **recall**, as missing a high-risk individual is more critical than a false alert in preventive health screening.
+6. **Explainability**
+   Feature importance is used to understand which lifestyle factors influence risk predictions.

+7. **Interactive Risk Assessment Tool**
+   Users can manually input values using sliders and dropdowns to receive:
+   - Risk category
+   - Risk probability
+   - Personalized lifestyle suggestions

 ---

-## 🧠 Explainability
+## Results Summary
-Explainability techniques were applied to understand which lifestyle factors contributed most to predicted risk levels.

-This helps avoid black-box predictions and supports **transparent and responsible use of machine learning**.
+- Logistic Regression achieved the best overall performance.
+- Strong correlation observed between rule-based risk score and ML predictions.
+- Lifestyle factors such as stress, age, BMI, and smoking status showed high influence.

 ---

-## 🖥️ Interactive Health Risk Assessment Tool
-An interactive interface built using `ipywidgets` allows users to:

-- Enter lifestyle details manually
-- View predicted risk category (Low / Moderate or High)
-- Receive simple, non-clinical lifestyle suggestions

-This simulates a real-world preventive screening tool and improves user understanding.

----

-## ⚠️ Ethical Disclaimer
+## Ethical Considerations
-- This system **does not diagnose diseases**
 - Uses **synthetic data only**
-- No real medical or patient records are involved
+- No personal or medical records involved
-- Outputs are for **educational awareness**, not medical decisions
+- Outputs are **not medical advice**

-Users are encouraged to consult healthcare professionals for medical concerns.
+- Designed for awareness and education
+- Explicitly non-diagnostic

 ---

+## Limitations
+- Trained only on synthetic data
+- Limited number of lifestyle factors
+- Not suitable for real-world medical decision-making without validation

+---

-## 🚀 Future Enhancements
+## Future Scope
-Potential future improvements include:

 - Validation using anonymized real-world datasets
 - Time-series tracking of lifestyle changes
-- Integration with wearable data (sleep and activity trends)
+- Integration with wearable data
-- Preventive health analytics for public health and policy use
+- Preventive health analytics at policy level

 ---

-## 👩‍💻 How I Built This
+## How to Run the Project
-This project was developed step-by-step as follows:

-1. Generated a synthetic dataset representing lifestyle factors
-2. Performed exploratory data analysis to understand feature behavior
-3. Designed a rule-based risk score as a baseline reference
-4. Preprocessed data using encoding and feature scaling
-5. Trained and evaluated multiple classification models
-6. Selected an interpretable model for final predictions
-7. Added explainability to understand model behavior
-8. Built an interactive interface for real-time risk assessment
-9. Included ethical safeguards and non-diagnostic disclaimers
+1. Open the notebook in Google Colab or Jupyter Notebook
+2. Run all cells sequentially from top to bottom
+3. Use the interactive sliders to test different lifestyle inputs

+---

+## Conclusion
+This project showcases a responsible, interpretable, and ethical application of Machine Learning for early health risk screening using lifestyle data.
+It highlights how AI can support preventive healthcare without replacing professional medical judgment.

 ---